AdWords Ad Text

 The adverts produced via this method consist of a headline, a text description and a URL, and these components are what make up AdWords ad text.
 The copy here needs to be used to entice users to click and, ideally, to try to get them to perform an action once they land on the page the advertisement links to.
 Crucially, the quality of your AdWords ad text can have a direct influence on where your advert places on search engine results pages, affecting visibility.

-AdWords Ad Text: Detailed Description
+AdWords Ad Text: Detailed Summary

 Google Ads is a popular online advertising service, developed and managed by Google.
 It was previously known as Google AdWords and is still referred to via that name by many marketing professionals.
 The advertising network itself works by allowing marketers to bid for valuable ad space on Google’s search results pages.
 The ads are entirely text-based and are displayed to relevant users, based first and foremost on the search strings they enter.